szclsya/sasm/doc/usage.md

 oma pick PKGNAME
 ```

-Tell Omakase to use a certain version of a package.
+Tell sasm to use a certain version of a package.

 # Benchmarking mirrors and pick the best one
 ```bash